3urobeat/display-input-switcher/README.md

 Whenever you now hit the hotkey, KDE will launch the script in the background, which will switch your inputs around.

 **Hyprland**
-Open your Hyprland configuration file at '~/.config/hypr/hyprland' in a text editor.
+For Hyprland, open your configuration file at '~/.config/hypr/hyprland' in a text editor.
 Add a bind: In this case I chose <kbd>ALT</kbd>+<kbd>G</kbd> and the script is in my home directory:
 ```
 bind = ALT, G, exec, ~/display-input-switcher.sh
 ```
+Upon pressing the hotkey, hyprland will launch the script in the background.

+&nbsp;

+Be warned that this will hide any logs.
+Should nothing happen when pressing the hotkey, run the script manually in a terminal to verify where the issue is coming from.